Azure/azure-powershell/src/Support/Support/help/Get-AzSupportService.md

 ```

 ## DESCRIPTION
 Gets the current list of Azure services for which support is available.
-Each Azure service may contain one of more ARM ResouceTypes that it is responsible for, that you can use to identify the service when creating a technical support ticket for an ARM resource.
+Each service may contain one or more Azure resource manager (ARM) resource type information.
+Resource types (example: 'microsoft.compute/virtualmachines') can be useful to map the right product and ARM resource when creating a technical support ticket.
 Each Azure service has its own set of categories called problem classification.
 Get the current list of problem classification for a service using Get-AzSupportProblemClassification.
 You can use the service and problem classification GUID to create a new support ticket using New-AzSupportTicket.

 Always use the service and problem classification GUIDs obtained programmatically.
 This practice ensures that you have the most recent set of service and problem classification GUIDs for support ticket creation.